hashicorp/terraform/website/docs/commands/apply.html.markdown

 used to split plan and apply into separate steps within [automation systems](https://learn.hashicorp.com/terraform/development/running-terraform-in-automation).

+If no explicit plan file is given on the command line, `terraform apply` will create a new plan automatically and prompt for approval to apply it.
+If the created plan does not include any changes to resources or to root module output values then `terraform apply` will exit immediately, without prompting.

 The command-line flags are all optional.
 The list of available flags are:

 * `-backup=path` - Path to the backup file.
 Defaults to `-state-out` with